geokongo/jquery-autocomplete/README.md

 });
 ```

-In some instances you might want to implicitly specify the duration before which this data is fetched again - in case this data might change and you would love it if the users got the latest options.
+In some instances you might want to implicitly specify the duration before which this data is fetched again - in case this data might change, and you would love it if the users got the latest options.
 You can specify this time in seconds as a parameter to the constructor:

 ```javascript
 $("#states").autosuggest({